 Slicked-Back With Side Part

-Here, hairstylist Frank Lezari styles a model for an Elie Tahari fashion show during New York Fashion Week.
-The style is short on the sides, longer up top, parted, and slicked back with a paste.
+Here, Joe Alwyn's cut is short on the sides, longer up top, parted, and slicked back with a paste.
 Try Fatboy's Perfect Putty ($21) for a similar style.

 Actor Michael B. Jordan combines a lineup—where the natural hairline is straightened in the shape of a line—with a mid-fade.
 This style of fade lands below the temples and just above the ear.
 As Wildrick explains, how short you go with a fade depends on how often you plan to maintain it.
 "Suitability is always the word," he says.
 "The best way to maintain a fade (or any look) is to find one conducive to your lifestyle.
 If you go in for a skin fade, it will show signs of growing out within a week.
 If you are trying to maintain that look, you will need to be back in the shop every one to two weeks."

-Actor Henry Golding's thick hair is cut in long layers, which just touch the top of his ears.
+Miguel's thick hair is cut in long layers.
 The style can be worn loose or styled neatly with products for a more formal look.
 For volume—without stiff hold—use a product like R+Co.
 Balloon Dry Volume Spray ($32).